autotraderuk/at-ng-analytics/README.md

 The value given to the directive must match the value of the `label` field for the event in your config.

 Often a data layer variable needs setting before the event tracking is performed.
-The `at-ng-event-tracking-data` attribute takes an object that will be added to the data layer before event tracking is triggered.
+The `at-ng-event-tracking-data` attribute takes an object that will be merged to the data layer before event tracking is triggered.

 ```html
 <button at-ng-event-tracking="labelValue" at-ng-event-tracking-data="{\'dimensionVar\':scopeValue}">Click Me</button>